 EMS Annual Meeting venues – Guidelines for proposals

 The EMS Annual Meetings have been organised as bottom-up, call-for-papers conference since 2004.
-For more detailed information on past EMS Annual Meetings please consult https://www.emetsoc.org/events/ems-annual-meetings/ where links to the respective conference sites of recent meetings with more information on venues and the programme.
+For more detailed information on past EMS Annual Meetings please consult https://www.emetsoc.org/events/ems-annual-meetings/ where links to the respective conference sites of recent meetings with more information on venues and the programme are provided.

 1 – Submission of Proposals, decision process, timeline